 I like how the story is alternately told by Little Bee and Sarah, the English woman whose life becomes more and more entangled with Little Bee’s and whose son, Charlie, is what ultimately binds the two together.
 Sarah’s voice is just as strong as Little Bee’s, and even though she’s led a rather privileged and comfortable life, she has her own demons and memories to battle with.
 How they overlap with the Nigerian part of the narrative is revealed in a superb piece of storytelling.

-“Most days I wish I was a British pound coin instead of an African girl,”begins the book.
+“Most days I wish I was a British pound coin instead of an African girl,”

 One of my favorite recurring phrases is when Little Bee begins a sentence with